-AERO 51: Professional Licensing Seminar 2.0 units - 96 hours
+AERO 51: Professional Licensing Seminar

 The focus of this course is the review and practical application of the AMT license examination.
 Students will prepare for both the written and practical examinations.
 The course also covers a review of the professional opportunities for the AMT graduate.
 A grade of "C" or better is required to earn credit for this course.